 Check your Global Tariff

 The UK Global Tariff will replace the current common external tariff and will apply to any imported goods from 1st January 2021.
-Depending on what country your goods are imported from, you may see in increase, decrease or the tariffs may remain the same.
+Depending on what country your goods are imported from, you may see an increase or decrease or the tariffs may remain the same.

 The UK Global Tariff will apply to all goods unless the goods: